OpenMined/Bootcamps/Beta-Bootcamp/README.md

 <p align='center'><b>Beta Bootcamp FAQs</b></p>
 <br>

-If you still have a question that has not been answered in this file and on the previous image, please post in the bootcamp's channel (#edu_beta_bootcamp).
+If you still have a question that has not been answered in this file and on the previous image, please post in the Bootcamp's channel (#edu_beta_bootcamp).
 Feel free to ping a member of the Beta Bootcamp Team when you post your question.
 The Beta Bootcamp Team is listed below.

 * For **technical questions**, consider pinging one of the Tech members including the Tech Team Lead (@Maddie Shang).
 * For **questions related to the Bootcamp in general**, ping the Learning Team Lead (@Yemi).